atdames09/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B           | ramen        |
 | B           | sushi        |

-**8. What is the total items and amount spent for each member before they became a member?
+## 8. What is the total items and amount spent for each member before they became a member?
+> [!NOTE]

-*We assume that any purchases made on a customers join date were made after they became a member.*
+We assume that any purchases made on a customers join date were made after they became a member.
 #### Steps:
  - We will **JOIN** the `dannys_diner.members` and `dannys_diner.menu` tables.
 To filter out any orders made after a customer became a member, we will `JOIN dannys_diner.members` `ON s.order_date < mem.join_date`.
  - By using `GROUP BY s.customer_id` and `SUM(m.price)` we will add the price of all orders made by each customer.